tracking-exposed/eu19/candidates-text-first-draft.md

 fbTREX provides open technology solutions which produce a structured dataset of evidence useful for research and analysis into the influence of the Facebook algorithm over political discourse.
 We aim to promote transparency and accountability over this issue during the critical period of the run-up to the 2019 EU elections, when public opinion is being shaped.

-We call on political groups, researchers, and data volunteers to join us in a pan-European effort aimed at observing narratives around EU electoral campaigns to better understand how our perceptions of reality are shaped by the FB algorithm.
+We call on political groups, researchers, and data volunteers to join us in a pan-European effort aimed at observing narratives around EU electoral campaigns to better understand how our perceptions of reality are shaped by the Facebook algorithm.
 We hope that through this process we can continue to develop a collective approach to the personalised experiences, expectations, and realities that Facebook creates for us.

 fbTREX has so far produced research over elections and referendums in 14 countries.
 Among the most enlightening methods has been to quantify the visibility of publishers’ content in news feeds.
 This is accomplished by recording the news feed content – or information diet – presented to citizens in the run-up to elections.